Are you looking for the best poke in Honolulu and Waikiki? This guide from a Hawaii local has all of the tastiest recommendations.

 Whenever people come to Hawaii, they are always looking for local recommendations.
 Secret beaches, blood-pumping hikes, stunning views, and, most commonly, delicious restaurants.
 To help with the foodie questions, I’ve created a list of ten categories of the best Oahu restaurants!
-Continue reading “The Best Oahu Restaurants”

-If you’ve been following my blog for a little while, you’ve probably noticed that I’m a bit of a foodie.
-I mean, I created a two-part Hawaii food bucket list (here’s part 1 and part 2).
-I go around the island of Oahu trying to find the best of the best.
-Sometimes I end up trying some pretty bad dishes (when I wrote this post on where to get the best poke bowls on Oahu, I tried some truly terrible poke before finding these four).
+I’m not going to lie.
+Sometimes I end up trying some pretty bad dishes (when I wrote a post on where to get the best poke bowls on Oahu, I tried some truly terrible poke before finding these recommendations).
 I’m not going to lie, I had to try some awful malasadas for this post as well.
-But my taste buds suffered so yours didn’t have to.
-Here’s where to get the best malasadas on Oahu, Hawaii.
+But my taste buds suffered so yours don’t have to.
+Here’s where to get the best malasadas on Oahu, Hawaii, according to a local.

 Because Hawaii is a place of such diverse cultures, it became inevitable that elements of these cultures would overlap – particularly in the food.
 Because of it, quite a few new dishes have been created, so, if you are ever in Hawaii, you should be sure to try them.
 Without further ado, here is a Hawaii food bucket list (from a local).